-The school considers e-safety as a priority and included in this is how we manage pupils' use of their own electronic devices on the school site, and in particular mobile phones.
+The school consider e-safety as a priority and included in this is how we manage pupils' use of their own electronic devices on the school site, and in particular mobile phones.
 When pupils use the school's network to access the internet, they are protected from inappropriate content by our filtering and monitoring systems.
 However, many pupils are able to access the internet using their own data plan.
 To minimise inappropriate use, we as a school only allow Y5 & Y6 pupils to bring mobile phones to school, which must be switched off on entry to school grounds and handed in to the school office.
-Any other device which enables internet access or messaging is not allowed in school.
+Any other device which enables internet access or St Aidan's RC Primary School Safeguarding Policy Updated 30.3.20.
+Page 12 of 47 messaging is not allowed in school.
 Please refer to the e-safety policy for further details.